nextcloud/documentation/user_manual/files/filesweb.rst

 ============================================

 You can access your ownCloud files from anywhere using the ownCloud web interface.
-Once accessed, using the files app you can view (if a common type), move, rename, download, share, and delete your files easily.
+Once accessed, using the Files app you can view (if a common type), move, rename, download, share, and delete your files easily.

 .. figure:: ../images/oc_filesweb.png